 Arjuna Capital’s three managing partners together share an unparalleled depth and breadth of experience in sustainable, impact investing.
 With five decades of sustainable investing experience, our team understands that ideals without expertise can be hazardous to your financial health.

-Farnum entered the investment business in 1980 and in 1987 established one of the first socially responsible investment advisory services in the country in the 1980’s.
+Farnum established one of the earliest sustainable advisory services in the country in the 1980’s.
 Prior to launching Arjuna Capital, Farnum served as Senior Vice President, Chief Strategist, and Technical Analyst at Trillium Asset Management, a pioneer in responsible investing.
-He founded the nonprofit Open Media and Information Company Initiative (OpenMIC), a shareholder coalition promoting online access, privacy, and net neutrality.
-He has served on the Boards of Directors of the Future of Music Coalition, the Public Media Company, the Nasher Museum, Duke Performances, and the Art of Cool Project.
-Farnum received his bachelors, masters and doctoral degrees in philosophy from the University of North Carolina at Chapel Hill.
+He founded the nonprofit Open Media and Information Company Initiative (OpenMIC), a shareholder coalition promoting an open, competitive digital ecosystem.
+He has served on the Boards of the Future of Music Coalition, the Public Media Company, the Nasher Museum, Duke Performances, and the Art of Cool Project, and received his bachelors, masters and doctoral degrees in philosophy from the University of North Carolina at Chapel Hill.

 A thought leader in sustainable investing, Adam was the co-CEO and CIO of responsible investment specialist Trillium Asset Management and founder of the Sustainable Investment Research Center.
 A frequent writer and speaker on sustainable investing, Adam is the author of Money Energy (The Gradient) and Climate Change from the Investor’s Perspective (Civil Society Institute).
 Adam holds a Ph.D. in economics and early in his career was an assistant professor at Wellesley College.
 Adam served as the Chief Global Strategist at Deutsche Asset Management in London, as a Portfolio Manager at Wellington Management in Boston, and is a Chartered Financial Analyst.
 He is a trustee of the Hyams Foundation in Boston and prior Chair of the Hyams Investment & Finance Committee and is on the faculty at Pinchot University, a leader in sustainable business education.